A.I. And The Government

-Install an ad-blocker for instance, which will already limit the amount of money companies can make off your day to day browsing.
+Install an ad-blocker for instance, which will already limit the number of money companies can make off your day to day browsing.

 Or, if you want to take yourself even more serious than that, you can easily install a better operating system that shields you from being recognized on the internet and keeps you anonymous.

 Don't blame a company like Microsoft for collecting your data, you are the one who accepted the terms of service, and you are the one who decided to stay with the default operating system that came with your computer, while there are better options for you out there.

 Know Your Enemy?

 With government it is a lot more complex.

 When I was younger I was always under the impression that government is highly regulated, and they were always on the side of the people, serving them even.

 But over the years it has become so clear that we don't know anything about what goes on behind the curtain, and it would not be inconceivable that when the government has had the time to see the real power and value of artificial intelligence they will regulate it in such a way that the openness of the technology we know now will disappear, and it would be made illegal to work on certain technology.